-Prebbleton Early Learners, previously known as Prebbleton Kindergarten, is one of four privately-owned services.
-This centre is located adjacent to the local school and provides education and care for infants, toddlers, and children to school age.
+Prebbleton Childcare and Education Centre is one of four privately-owned services.
+This centre sits alongside Prebbleton Nursery and Education Centre and provides education and care for toddlers, and children to school age.

-The service's philosophy upholds the three key values of manaakitanga, kaitiakitanga, and kotahitanga and views play as a tool for learning and exploration.
-The philosophy views the enactment of Te Tiriti o Waitangi through partnerships with children, whānau, and the teaching team.
+The service's philosophy upholds their three key values of manaakitanga, kaitiakitanga, and kotahitanga and views play as a tool for learning and exploration.
+The philosophy views the enactment of Te Tiriti o Waitangi through partnerships with children, whānau and the teaching team.

-There have been staff changes since the 2021 ERO review.
-Two new team leaders are supported by a longserving centre manager/owner who has responsibility for aspects of governance and management of this group of services.
+A new team leader is supported by a long-serving centre manager/owner who has responsibility for aspects of governance and management of this group of services.